anywhichway/reasondb/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/63a0d8f9cb0a4d14a9a2a44ffda76369)](https://www.codacy.com/app/syblackwell/reasondb?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=anywhichway/reasondb&amp;utm_campaign=Badge_Grade)

-The first 100% native JavaScript automatically synchronizing object database with a SQL like syntax (JOQULAR) and swapable persistence engines for the browser or NodeJS.
+The first 100% native JavaScript automatically synchronizing object database with a SQL like syntax (JOQULAR) and swappable persistence engines for the browser or NodeJS.
 ReasonDB also supports full text indexing and search, JSON projections or live object result sets, pattern based and functional queries, asynchronous cursors, streaming analytics, 20 built-in predicates (including soundex and RegExp matching), in-line fat arrow predicates, predicate extensibility, indexable computed values, fully indexed Dates and Arrays including array summaries, joins, nested matching, built in statistical sampling, and configurable unique id properties in as little as 50K.

 ReasonDB does not require that the class of objects stored be a subclass of any other class, nor does it require objects provide a special calling interface.
 ReasonDB is probably more compatible with existing object models than any other JSON database.
 All objects inserted to the database are activated, e.g.